 Income Annuities Take Risk Out of Retirement

 When used properly, annuities provide invaluable security, so why aren't more people going for them?
-A new Brookings Institution study has some insights, and some strong recommendations for consumers.
+A study has some insights and recommendations, while Congress tackles legislation to encourage their use.

 Annuities 101: How They Work